-‘Invaders will die’: former Miss Grand Ukraine joins fight against Russian forces - NewsBreak
+‘Invaders will die’: Former Miss Grand Ukraine joins fight against Russian forces - NewsBreak

 ( WJW ) — The people of Ukraine are fighting back after Russian troops invaded the country last week, and it’s not only soldiers who are doing so.

-Former Miss Grand Ukraine Anastasiia Lenna appears to now be working with Ukraine’s fighting forces, as she showed recently on her Instagram page donning combat gear and a firearm.Aside from vodka, what does the US import from Russia?
+Former Miss Grand Ukraine Anastasiia Lenna appears to now be working with Ukraine’s fighting forces, as she showed recently on her Instagram page donning combat gear and a firearm.BP to divest stake in Russian oil producer Rosneft

 In her Instagram stories , the beauty queen was shown during target practice, saying “The invaders will die on our land!
 All world see this.”